-Standard 701422: This standard is used where at any time any vehicle, equipment, workers or their activities will encroach on the lane adjacent to the shoulder, or on the shoulder within 24" of the edge of pavement for daylight operation exceeding one day.
-This traffic control and protection standard shall be paid for at the contract price per lump sum for TRAFFIC CONTROL AND PROTECTION, STANDARD 701422.
+Standard 701423: This standard shall apply where at any time any vehicle, equipment, workers or their activities will encroach on the pavement or on the shoulder within 24" of the edge of pavement for daylight operation exceeding one day and where temporary concrete barrier is utilized.
+See plan details for exact locations of traffic control items.
+Any additional traffic control necessary to fulfill the intent of the lane closures detailed in the plans will not be considered for additional payment.
+Installation and removal of temporary pavement markings shown on Standard 701423 will also not be paid for separately.
+This standard and the additional traffic control items shown on the plans will be paid for at the contract bid price for TRAFFIC CONTROL AND PROTECTION, (SPECIAL).